.

 The Dominance of English on Twitter

 What’s the most popular language for a Tweet?
-Still English, as it turns out.
-According to a recent study released by French media research company Semiocast, English-language Tweets make up 34 percent of Twitter content on an average day.
+Still English.
+According to a study by French media research company Semiocast, English accounts for approximately 34% of daily Tweets, making it the most widely used language on the platform.

 Top Languages On Twitter